Mathnerd314/stroscot/docs/Commentary/State.rst

 ::

-  multiply ([[a11 a12] [a21 a22]]) ([[b11 b12] [b21 b22]]) = [[t11 t12] [t21 t22]]
-    where
-        c11 = a11 * b11
-        d11 = a12 * b21
-        -- ...
-6 more multiplications defining cNN and dNN ...
-        t11 = c11 + d11
-        -- ...
-3 more additions defining tNN ...
+  multiply a b =
+    (m,n) = dim a
+    (n' | n == n',o) = dim b
+    for [1..m] $ \i ->
+      for [1..o] $ \j ->
+        sum [ (a !! (i,k)) * (b !! (k,j)) | k <- [1 .. n] ]

+``for`` and ``sum`` can evaluate arguments in parallel.
+More complicated is allowing functions, for example ``foldMap f g (x:xs) = g (f x) (foldMap f g xs)`` generates a DAG of f's and g's if the list spine is known.
+Even with general recursion it should still be possible to identify data dependencies and assign DAG cells to temporary values in some fashion.
+Conditionals are a little hard to schedule because you have to make sure both sides can be speculated or discard the untaken branch promptly.

 Stroscot schedules the instructions to maximize instruction-level parallelism, where appropriate.
 This takes advantage of the design of modern CPUs, where there are multiple "ports" and each port can execute an instruction simultaneously.

-Conditionals are a little hard to schedule because you have to make sure both sides can be speculated or discard the untaken branch promptly.
-More complicated is allowing functions, for example ``foldMap f g (x:xs) = g (f x) (foldMap f g xs)`` generates a DAG of f's and g's if the list layout is known.
-Even with general recursion it should still be possible to identify data dependencies and assign DAG cells to temporary values in some fashion.

 With large (>1000 width) matrices we might want to multiply sub-matrices on multiple threads (cores).
 That requires concurrency, so is handled by writing the synchronization operations explicitly.
-Stroscot doesn't parallelize on the thread level by default because automatically spawning threads would be surprising, and the choice of thread/scheduler/performance model (OS thread, green thread) influences what granularity to split up the computation at.
+Stroscot doesn't parallelize on the thread level by default because automatically spawning threads would be surprising, and the choice of thread/scheduler/performance model (OpenMP, OS thread, green thread) influences what granularity to split up the computation at.

 But still, for complex data science type computations we might want automatic parallelization.
-So a library can provide a DSL function ``parallelize`` to automatically rewrite pure computations to concurrent ones, implementing the "small on single thread, big splits into small" fork/join task queue model.
-But the implementation won't necessarily find all parallelism, e.g. accumulating over a list doesn't necessarily parallelize.
+So we can provide a DSL function ``parallelize`` to automatically rewrite pure computations to concurrent ones, implementing the "small on single thread, big splits into small" operations on top of fork/join model and taking the thread / task queue implementation as a parameter.
+Doug Lea's work stealing task queues can be very efficient given the correct task granularity.

+Haskell's "par" is interesting, but too fine-grained to be efficient.
+You have to manually add in a depth threshold and manually optimize it.
+It's just as clear to use explicit fork/join operations, and indeed the ``rpar/rpar/rseq/rseq`` pattern proposed in `the Parallel Haskell book <https://www.oreilly.com/library/view/parallel-and-concurrent/9781449335939/ch02.html>`__ is just fork/join with different naming.

+As far as the actual task granularity, Cliff says somewhere around the middle of the microsecond range is the break-even point, thousands of cycles / machine code instructions.
+Below that the overhead for forking the task exceeds the speedup from parallelism, but above you can make useful progress.

 OS Model
 ========